bhisaac/5eFP/5eFP-SRD.md

 >>
 >> You can use only one Metamagic option on a spell when you cast it, unless otherwise noted.
 >>
->> **_Careful Spell._** When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell’s full force.
+>> **_Careful Spell._** When you cast a spell that forces other creatures to make an ability check, you can protect some of those creatures from the spell’s full force.
 To do so, you spend 1 sorcery point and choose a number of those creatures up to your CHA (minimum of one creature).
-A chosen creature automatically succeeds on its saving throw against the spell.
+A chosen creature automatically succeeds on its ability check against the spell.
 >>
 >> **_Distant Spell._** When you cast a spell that has a range of 1 square or greater, you can spend 1 sorcery point to double the range of the spell.
 >> When you cast a spell that has a range of touch, you can spend 1 sorcery point to make the range of the spell 6 squares.